seri037/llcppg/llpkgstore.md

   - Currently, we only consider C library updates since the first release of a llpkg.
   - Pre-release versions of C library like `v1.2.3-beta.2` would not be accepted.
   - **Note**: Please note that the version number of the llpkg is **not related** to the version number of the C library.
-The PATCH update of the c library will be the MINOR update of the llpkg, as the PATCH update of the llpkg is related to llpkg bug fixes.
+It's the llpkg's MINOR update that corresponds to the C library's PATCH update, while the llpkg's PATCH update is used for indicating llpkg's self-updating.

 3. Branch Maintenance Strategy